jumboduck/squirrel/README.md

 -   [MongoDB](https://www.mongodb.com/)

 ### Local Deployment

+These are the steps to deploy squirrel locally.

 1. From the application's [repository](https://github.com/jumboduck/squirrel/), click the "code" button and download the zip of the repository.